puredrinkology/website/content/recipes/cafe-savoy/index.md

 - item: Stir.
 shortname: Cafe Savoy
 source: thecocktaildb
-title: The Cafe Savoy Cafe
+title: The Cafe Savoy Coffee
 visual: '## LLM Prompt:Describe the appearance of a Cafe Savoy cocktail, crafted with coffee, milk, Triple Sec, and brandy.
 Imagine you are holding a glass of this cocktail.
   What are the colors, textures, and layers you see?
 How does the light play off the